 Comprehensive orthodontic treatment, unlike two-phase orthodontics, is completed in just one stage.
 Treatments like braces, metal or ceramic, “tooth-colored” braces, Invisalign or Invisalign Teen, are usually considered a comprehensive orthodontic treatment.
 Comprehensive orthodontic treatment is just as effective as a two-phase treatment, and often times, patients complete their treatment within 18-24 months.

-The most notable difference between the two treatment styles is when treatment starts.
-Two-phase treatment starts during the childhood or pre-teen years, whereas comprehensive orthodontics begins during the teenage or even adult years.
-This type of treatment and this age group are by far the most common types of treatment cases, comprising the majority of orthodontic patients year after year.
-There are a few specific reasons why this conventional approach is the most common.
+The most notable difference between the two treatment styles is when the treatment begins.
+Two-phase treatment usually starts during the childhood or pre-teen years, whereas comprehensive orthodontics usually begins during the teenage or even adult years.

 There have been tremendous advances in orthodontic technology in recent years.
 Treatments are faster, less painful and extremely versatile.
-All that being said, adults don’t have that benefit of growth on their side.
-Adult’s bone growth is mostly finalized, so all the benefits of growth modification that come along with treating teens is obsolete.
 Adults can still achieve amazing results with orthodontic treatments like braces and Invisalign, but it is always more advantageous to undergo treatment during teenage years.

 If you are a parent of a teen or an adult considering orthodontic treatment for yourself, contact Dr. Jaffe’s office today.
 Our staff will be able to help answer any questions or even schedule your first appointment.
 It’s our mission to create healthy, beautiful smiles for life.